Sona-Kolanu/SAP-GRC-SECURITY/SUGR/README.md

 # SUGR - User Group Maintenance

+SUGR tcode helps to organize users for easy maintenanance.Easy to search/filter users by user groups in SUIM reports.Without user groups system becomes messy,risk, and hard to control.

 We have 2 types of user groups functional wise and locational wise

 **FUNCTIONAL WISE (Module wise)**